MartinSitta/dvgSLAM/README.md

-online\_mesh\_mapper
+Dynamic voxelgrid SLAM (dvgSLAM)
 ====================

-The online mesh mapper is a mapping utility, which generates a mesh map in real time using a pointcloud2.
-The ros node publishes a mesh of the type mesh\_msgs/msg/MeshGeometryStamped (<https://github.com/naturerobots/mesh_tools/blob/main/mesh_msgs/msg/MeshGeometryStamped.msg>).
+The dvgSLAM is a 3D mapping utility, which generates a mesh map in real time using a pointcloud2.
+The ros2 node publishes a mesh of the type mesh\_msgs/msg/MeshGeometryStamped (<https://github.com/naturerobots/mesh_tools/blob/main/mesh_msgs/msg/MeshGeometryStamped.msg>).
 A wavefront file also gets created when terminating the node.

+This mapping utility uses ICP algorithm with raycast removal of dynamic objects with a 2-bit log odd occupancy mapping with a dynamic 3D grid map.
-This mapping utility uses a greedy meshing algorithm by default. it can be changed by changing the source code and recompiling the package, however changes should only be made when only one thread is availibile
+A mesh visualizer is provided with the package. however changes should only be made when only one thread is availibile

 Parameters for usage